 PAARC holds Amateur Radio License Exam sessions with ARRL VE’s prior to most club meetings.
-Sign up to be tested via email: VETesting@paarc.net.
+Sign-up in advance for testing: VETesting@paarc.net.
 Tests take place at St. James Lutheran Church, Swamp Pike and Kugler Rd., in Limerick, PA.

 – Two forms of ID, or 1 photo ID

 – Test fee of $15.00

 – If upgrading, your current license and a copy (we cannot make copies at the session), and any current valid CSCE’s (original and one copy)

 All test sessions administered by examiners accredited by the National Association for Amateur Radio (aka ARRL)

 The Technician class license is the entry-level license of choice for most new ham radio operators.
 To earn the Technician license requires passing one examination totaling 35 questions on radio theory, regulations and operating practices.
 The license gives access to all Amateur Radio frequencies above 30 megahertz, allowing these licensees the ability to communicate locally and most often within North America.
 It also allows for some limited privileges on the HF (also called “short wave”) bands used for international communications.

 All club nets and repeaters are accessible with the Technician Class License.